Blogpost · March 21, 2026

 Self-Consistency: Improving CoT Reliability

 A single reasoning chain can make mistakes.
-Self-consistency addresses this by generating multiple reasoning paths and voting on the final answer.
+Self-consistency addresses this by generating multiple independent reasoning paths for the same problem and voting on the final answer.

 2. Extract the final answer from each chain.

-3. Select the most common answer (majority vote).
+3. Select the most common answer — majority vote.

 Implementation